 Of course, we know that things cannot remain as they are and that Eustace must either be left behind or must somehow transform back into a boy.

-Towards the end of the book, he is discovered by Edmund wandering near the shore in the dead of night.
-Eustace then recounts the tale of his transformation back to human form.
+Towards the end of the book, Eustace is discovered by Edmund wandering near the shore in the dead of night.
+He then recounts the tale of his transformation back to human form.

 Late one night, he is awakened by the voice of Aslan who leads him to a secret garden high up in the mountains of the island.